sjaehn/BSchaffl/README.md

 Alternatively, the user may manually set a fixed latency of up to 192000 frames.

+## Acknowledgments

+* Bart Brouns for ideas about principle and features

 ## TODO's

 * Option to amplify NOTE_OFF velocity in the same way as NOTE_ON velocity